Graph-Learning-Benchmarks/gli/FORMAT.md

     - `train_triplet_set`: the training edge IDs.
     - `val_triplet_set`: the validation edge IDs.
     - `test_triplet_set`: the test edge IDs.
+    - `num_relations`: the number of unique relations.
+    - `target`: the attribute to predict.

 ## Contributing